LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/testing-debugging-post-deployment.md

 With the Conversation Tester, the conversation travels from the Conversational Cloud channel, to Conversational Cloud, to the agent connector, to the bot server, and back.
 In short, there is end-to-end testing of the entire flow over the Web.

 {: .important}
 Sometimes bots have logic that depends on data that is retrieved from the campaign used in the conversation.
 For example, the bot might use the engagement ID to direct the conversational flow to a particular dialog.
-The Conversation Tester doesn’t use a campaign, so it can’t be used for end-to-end testing of this kind of logic.<br><br>The Conversation Tester can't be used for testing [post-conversation survey bots](conversation-builder-bots-post-conversation-survey-bots.html).
+The Conversation Tester doesn’t use a campaign, so it can’t be used for end-to-end testing of this kind of logic.

+#### Testing post-conversation survey bots
+You can't use the Conversation Tester to directly initiate testing of a [post-conversation survey bot](conversation-builder-bots-post-conversation-survey-bots.html).
+To test a survey bot, use the tool to start a conversation with a custom bot that triggers the survey bot, and bring that conversation to a close.
+This triggers the survey conversation as expected.

 ### Prerequisites
 The Conversation Tester requires that the entire pipeline for messaging is in place and ready: